Combeevee/Combeevee/README.md

 ## Hi there 👋

+#About Me:
+I'm a student at UTRGV majoring in Computer Science.
+Pronouns are she/they.
+Interests include art of all forms, including shows and video games!
 <!--
 **Combeevee/Combeevee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.